Have you suffered from disability discrimination?

 It is always lawful to treat a disabled person more favourably than a non-disabled person.

-Treating a disabled person with a particular disability more favourably than other disabled people may be lawful in some circumstances:
+Treating a disabled person with a particular disability more favourably than other disabled people may be lawful in some circumstances.
+For example: